Effective logging is crucial for any application, but

 option to prepend ISO 8601 timestamps to each log entry:

-docker logs -t otel-collector
+docker logs -t vector-demo

-In cases where your application already includes timestamps in the log output, this option may be redundant:
+In cases where your application already includes timestamps in the log output,

-If you'd like to see the attributes contained in the attrs
+If you'd like to see the attributes contained in the attrs field (if

-available), you can use the --details
+available), you can use the --details option:

 docker logs --details <container>